vladimirbukinac/one41/README.md

 * Note that the backend webapp must be deployed as ROOT app because rest api call paths are hardcoded in frontend application code (e.g. to to "/rest/messages/latest")
 * This should be changed to be parametrizable and CORS (or JSONP) should also be supported.

+Yeoman upgrades
+===

+1. Added <code>grunt-connect-proxy</code> for rerouting rest requests to backend server when running the frontend app using "grunt serve".
+   This bypasses cross-domain issues when backend and frontend apps are not running on the same server/port.
+This is used for development purposes.
+2. Added <code>grunt-war</code> task for creating a war file from "dist" frontend code.
+2.1 Also changed jsHint rules for Gruntfile.js because grunt-war doesn't follow CamelCase naming convention for it's configuration parameters.